 SCMBA wants to make sure our new umpires have access to great training opportunities to help foster their development.

 Umpires are required to take an annual clinic to help ensure they continue to refine their knowledge and skills.
 The clinics are lead by Certified Umpire Instructors, provided through Baseball Ontario.
 Clinics are typically held in March or April.
-While these are usually in-person clinics, and last about 6-8hrs, due to COVID-19, these clinics will remain online again for 2021.

 The following is the break down of umpires first several seasons and their required training levels: